cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

   under review at CCN until CCN decisions are released for all tracks ([all-decisions]) to prevent accidental de-anonymization during the review process.

-### **Can I submit my manuscript to another publication venue (*e.g.*, a conference or journal) or submit such a manuscript to the Extended Abstracts track?** {#can-i-submit-my-manuscript-to-another-publication-venue-(e.g.,-a-conference-or-journal)-or-submit-such-a-manuscript-to-the-extended-abstracts-track?}
+### Can I submit my manuscript to another publication venue (*e.g.*, a conference or journal) or submit such a manuscript to the Extended Abstracts track?

 - The Extended Abstracts track does not allow the submission of manuscripts that have been published elsewhere.